This first article appears in the

 maximum revitalization of body, mind and heart, allowing for

-the individual to find her way to a state of health and
+the individual to find his/her way to a state of health and

 wholeness.